Blondes and Brunettes is a free online game. A game with a lot of features and amazing gameplay.

 A Signora variant in which the foundation base card is decided by a card handed in.
 The game is medium in difficulty, with a 30% chance of winning.
 It is played with two decks, and your odds of victory are primarily determined by your skill and luck.

 If you enjoy Blondes and Brunettes, you should play Spider Solitaire, a traditional solitaire card game.

-8 foundation piles (middle) - alternate color from the rank of the first card given to the first pile, wrapping from King to Ace as needed, until each pile has 13 cards.
+8 foundation piles: Alternate color from the rank of the first card given to the first pile, wrapping from King to Ace as needed, until each pile has 13 cards.

-9 tableau piles (below foundations) - alternate color construction.
+9 tableau piles: Alternate color construction.
 Each pile's top card may only be moved.
-Spaces are automatically filled from stock, or waste if the stock is empty.
+Spaces are automatically filled from the stock, or waste if the stock is empty.
 At the start of the game, each pile is dealt one card.